 Post Event – Music for attendees’ departure from the venue.

-Workshops: These cover everything from group instruction on bagpipes to presentations on the functioning, the history and/or music of the instrument.
+These cover everything from group instruction on bagpipes, flute and whistle to presentations on the functioning, the history and/or music of these instruments.